xJon/Jons-Exclusives/README.md

 <a name="serverSideClientSide"/>
 ###Server side, client side
 * For the cape feature only, the mod does not have to be installed server-side.
-You can see others capes, even if playing in servers without the mod, as long as you all have the same cape json file (that can be found in the `example` package).
+You can see other's capes, even if playing in servers without the mod, as long as you all have the same cape json file (that can be found in the `example` package).
 * For the custom login events feature, the mod does have to be installed server-side unfortunately due to Minecraft limitations.
 That being said, it can be fully controllable through the server's configuration file.

 <a name="customCapeDesign"/>